Page 2

 History

-Following the Napoleonic suppression of the religious orders the Accademia di Belle Arti, formerly the Accademia Clementina, began collecting the art from the suppressed churches, so that their need for more spaces led, in 1803, to their moving from the Palazzo Poggi to this nearby complex of Sant'Ignazio.
+The Jesuit novitiate and church of Sant'Ignazio was built between 1727 and 1735 to designs by Alfonso Torreggiani.
+Following the Napoleonic suppression of the religious orders the Accademia di Belle Arti, formerly the Accademia Clementina, began collecting the art from the suppressed churches, and their need for more space led, in 1803, to their moving from the Palazzo Poggi to this nearby complex of Sant'Ignazio.
 It is now the Pinacoteca Nazionale.
+The ceiling of the main staircase to the exhibition halls in the Pinacoteca has a fresco of the Glory of Saint Ignatius by the Jesuit painter Giuseppe Barbieri, this being the site of the former convent chapel.

 Santi Girolamo ed Eustachio